rootsdev/gedcomx-js/README.md

 <script src="https://unpkg.com/gedcomx-js@2.5.1/dist/gedcomx.min.js"></script>
 ```

-In the browser, gedcomx-js is attached the `window` as a global named `GedcomX`.
+In the browser, gedcomx-js is attached to the `window` as a global named `GedcomX`.

 ## Usage